cheminfo/nmrium-docs/docs/30_2d-spectra/colors.md

     Width
     Intensity

 Place a check mark next to the values that you want to have displayed for the respective nucleus.
+You can also change the number of digets.
 Then click on the green check mark at the top right.

+### Delete all zones

+To delete one zone move the mouse to the panel and select a zone.
+Press the trash button on the rigth side of the line of the zone.
+The zone is deleted.

+### Delete a single zone

+To delete all zones move the mouse to the panel zones and press the trash button on the left side above the list.
+A red box apears.
+Click "yes".
+All zones are deleted.

 ### Set a reference